House on Fire (Mimi Webb song)

-"House on Fire" is a song by British singer and songwriter Mimi Webb.
+"House on Fire" is a song by British singer Mimi Webb.
 It was released on 18 February 2022 through Epic Records as the lead single from her debut studio album Amelia.
 The song debuted at number six on the UK Singles Chart, making it her highest debut on the chart.

 Critical reception

 The song was described as a "catchy, self-incriminating song".
 Taking her previous singles into account, Tomás Mier of Rolling Stone called Webb the "queen of breakups".
 The "upbeat production" was viewed as the singer showing another side of the singer.
 Billboard writer Jason Lipshutz included the song on the "10 cool new pop songs" list of the week, saying that "Webb has dropped a wondrous, biting pop track".
 He also drew comparisons to Canadian singer Tate McRae: by "singing in this tale of heartbroken arson", Webb combines elements of both "a major-key pop refrain and hit a revenge-fantasy pose".
 In a mixed review, Jenessa Williams of The Guardian awarded the song 3 out of 5 stars, praising her vocal abilities while calling her songs "unimaginative" and sticking to a "well-rehearsed formula".